Johnson, Park reclaim No. 1 world rankings

 Koepka and Fowler were preparing for a three-way playoff at the Honda Classic until Keith Mitchell rolled in a 15-foot birdie putt on the 72nd hole.
 Mitchell’s first career PGA Tour victory vaulted him 94 spots to a career-high 68th.

 Only three of the top 20 players were in last week’s field.
-Tiger Woods, who will play at this week’s Arnold Palmer Invitational, remained No. 12.
+Tiger Woods, who has withdrawn from this week’s Arnold Palmer Invitational due to a neck strain, remained No. 12.

 Kurt Kitayama won the Al Mouj Golf tournament for his second victory on the European Tour this season, which moved him to a career-high ranking of 105.